Bernardo Alves

-Bernardo Cardoso de Resende Alves (born November 20, 1974, Belo Horizonte) is a show jumping rider from Brazil.
+Bernardo Cardoso de Resende Alves (born November 20, 1974, Belo Horizonte) is a Brazilian show jumping rider.
 He competed at the 2004 Summer Olympics and the 2008 Summer Olympics.
+In 2008, he was suspended after his horse was found to have a prohibited substance.

 Early life

 He is the son of João Baptista Ribeiro de Resende Alves and Maria José Cardoso.
 His interest in the sport of show jumping began at age four on a visit to a farm.
 He began to learn the sport at this age under the instruction of Joseph Wilson.
 His first attempts were troubled as he took many falls, but he was determined and his trainer saw in him a lot of potential.
 By the age of eight, his determination noticeably paid off, as he won his first title and graduated to the tutelage of Vitor Alves Teixeira.
 By the age of 16, he was competing in the professional class.
 In May 2001, he trained for three months at the school of Nelson Pessoa in Belgium.
 This prepared him for his debut at the CHIO Aachen.